jtremback/cross-chain-validation/CCV - Initialization.md

     // the channel already exists
     if (channel):
+        // set the status to "INVALID"
+        channel.setStatus("INVALID")

+        // close the channel
+        channel.close()

         trigger <error>

     // update the channel
     ccvChannel = getChannel(channelId)
     // make it valid
     ccvChannel.setStatus("VALID")

+    // set the channel as baby channel setBabyChannel(ccvChannel)

     // terminate
     trigger <Open, ccvChannel>